 BCE is helping young people to get started in a career that may otherwise have seemed out of reach.
 Its holistic approach means young people can gain qualifications, access work experience opportunities and even get help to set-up their own business though a start-up incubator programme.
 83% of BCE apprentices now progress to working in the creative industries.

-“As an enterprise with a social mission, it’s obviously preferable for us to work with a lender like Charity Bank who shares our values.
-Charity Bank are really transparent with where they invest and it’s really great to see we’re just one of many positive projects they are supporting.”
+“Through Charity Bank we’ve not only received a loan but have been introduced to a whole network of organisations that offer additional support.
+As an enterprise with a social mission, it’s obviously preferable for us to work with a lender like Charity Bank who shares our values.
+Charity Bank are really transparent about the loans they make with their savers’ money and it’s really great to see we’re just one of many positive projects they are supporting.”

 Alexis Michaelides, Managing Director, Big Creative Education